vishal2github/noAdvancedJava/Theoretical_Notes/Framework/Spring_MVC_framework.md

 <br>

-+ IOC container will create object of "InternalResourceViewResolver" class and give reference of object of this class to the front controller.
++ IOC container will create object of **InternalResourceViewResolver** class and give reference of object of this class to the front controller.

 + Front controller will get prefix value from this object and concatenate prefix value before the name of view.